SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 ~~~
 {: .output}

-We see in the example above that to say that a class inherits from another, we but the **parent class** (or **superclass**) in brackets after the name of the **subclass**.
+We see in the example above that to say that a class inherits from another, we put the **parent class** (or **superclass**) in brackets after the name of the **subclass**.

 There's something else we need to add as well - Python doesn't automatically call the `__init__` method on the parent class, so we need to do this manually within the `__init__` method of the subclass.

 Python does however provide us with a shortcut to access the parent class.
 The line `super().__init__(name)` gets the parent class, then calls the `__init__` method, providing the `name` variable that `Person.__init__` requires.

-#### Multiple Inheritance
+> ## Multiple Inheritance
+>

-Some languages allow you to have a class inherit from multiple parent classes, which is known as **multiple inheritance**.
+> Python, and a few other languages, allow you to have a class inherit from multiple parent classes, which is known as **multiple inheritance**.

-{% comment %}Briefly mention multiple inheritance, the "deadly diamond of death" and how Python copes with it (C3 Linearisation){% endcomment %}
+> In a class with multiple parent classes, it may not be obvious which parent class we should go to to look for a method (see [Deadly Diamond of Death](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem)).
+> In order to resolve this, Python uses a method known as [C3 Linearisation](https://en.wikipedia.org/wiki/C3_linearization), but this is in the realm of advanced Python and we should not expect people who use our code to know this.
+>
+> Because of this complexity, it is recommended not to use multiple inheritance, unless you are certain that this is the simplest way to describe the problem you wish to solve.
+>
+{: .callout}

 ### Composition vs Inheritance

 When deciding how to implement a model of a particular system, you often have a choice of either composition or inheritance, where there is no obviously correct choice.
-More on this later in the week!
+For example, if we need to produce a model of a photocopier:

 ~~~
 class Machine: